MHickey2/Quiz-Lite/README.md

 ----

 ## UX Strategy <a name="uxstrategy"></a>
 The website was designed to provide a quick general knowledge Trivia Game.
-The website utilizes another site to provide the subject matter and functionality has been added to allow users to take the quiz, test their knowledge, try to get a good score.
-The goal is to provide an entertaining challenge and overtime the user can try to improve their mind and build their trivia knowledge.
-The challenge was to build a site while also encompassing a third party database to provide a greater range for user questions.
+The website utilizes another site to provide the subject areas, and functionality has been added to allow users to partake in the quiz, test their knowledge, and try to get a good score.
+The goal is to provide an entertaining challenge and over time the user can build up their trivia knowledge.
+The challenge was to build a site encompassing a third party database which will provide a wide range of question topics.

 <br/>